Sectorial covers over fanifolds: HMS for very affine hypersurfaces

-Due to the assumptions, one can easily construct a global skeleton $\Core(H)$ of $H$.
+Below, we briefly review the proof.
+Due to the assumptions, one can construct a global skeleton $\Core(H)$ of $H$.
 Recall that we restrict to $H$ the canonical Weinstein structure on $M^\vee_\bC \cong T^* T^{d+1}$.
 In the sequel, for simplicity we will assume that $\Sigma$ is an ordinary simplicial fan.
 When $\Sigma$ is a smooth quasiprojective stacky fan, we will replace the $A$-model with its finite cover and the $B$-model with the associated toric stack.
 The skeleton $\Core(H)$ can be obtained by gluing skeleta of tailored pants $\tilde{P}_d$ computed by Nadler \cite{Nad}, after transported to the ones in the pants decomposition of $H$.
-As explained in \cite{Nad}, we may identify the skeleton $\Core(\tilde{P}_d)$ with the imaginary boundary of the FLTZ skeleton associated with the toric variety $\bA^{d+1}$.
+As explained in \cite{Nad}, we may identify the skeleton $\Core(\tilde{P}_d)$ with the ideal boundary of the FLTZ skeleton associated with the toric variety $\bA^{d+1}$.
 Hence we may identify $\Core(H)$ with $\del_\infty \bL(\Sigma)$ for the FLTZ skeleton $\bL(\Sigma)$ associated with $\bfT_\Sigma$.
+Moreover, by \cite[Corollary 4.8]{GS2} the skeleton $\Core(H) = \del_\infty \bL(\Sigma)$ has an open cover by the subsets $\bL(\Sigma / \sigma) \times \del_\infty \sigma$ anti-indexed by the poset of nonzero cones in $\Sigma$.